HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Candidate rediscovery and customer AI search

-Tenzo can support candidate rediscovery, including AI phone calls and emails, and can make previously collected interview artifacts searchable for internal teams.
+Tenzo AI can support candidate rediscovery, including AI phone calls and emails, and can make previously collected interview artifacts searchable for internal teams.
 This is useful for staffing and for high volume employers that want to reuse high intent candidates for new openings.

 Multilingual support

-Tenzo supports multi-lingual interviews and can handle language switching mid-conversation when appropriate for the candidate and role.
+Tenzo AI supports multi-lingual interviews and can handle language switching mid-conversation when appropriate for the candidate and role.

 Bias controls and auditable artifacts